 Once you have met with the Embassy in your home country you must contact Cogswell's Designated School Official (DSO) to notify the school of your travel arrangements to the United States.
 You can do so by contacting the DSO at +1-800-264-7955, or by email at email@example.com

 With this Visa, students are required to maintain a 2.0 GPA while at Cogswell and mandated to remain full time (12 credits) for the Fall and Spring semesters.
 Students are not required to take classes during the school breaks.

 To find more information about Student Visas, visit the following web sites:

 - U.S. Immigration and Customs Enforcement

 Your Arrival at Cogswell Polytechnical College

-There are two international airports near San Jose, CA. The Mineta San Jose International Airport is about 10 minutes from the College.
-The San Francisco International Airport is about 40 miles from the College.
+There are three international airports near San Jose, CA. The Mineta San Jose International Airport is 5 miles from the College.
+The San Francisco International Airport and the Oakland Internation Airport are about 30 miles from the College.